- Applications open

 What you'll receive

-There are 2 scholarships available to be awarded as follows:
+There is one scholarship available to be awarded as:

 You'll also have access to non-financial benefits, including:

 - 1-1 support from a Senior Careers Educator to set goals, implement an action plan, and review achievement milestones for career development and cultural ambassadorship